angular-architects/module-federation-plugin/libs/native-federation/README.md

 ### When to use this package?

-If you like the idea of webpack Module Federation but want to switch over to Angular's new esbuild builder (currently in developer preview), you can use this package.
+If you like the idea of webpack Module Federation but want to switch over to Angular's new esbuild builder, you can use this package.

-### Error: File 'src\main.ts' is missing from the TypeScript compilation. [plugin angular-compiler]

-It seems like the current version of Angular's esbuild builder has an issue with paths on Windows when using the traditional command prompt.
-For the time being, try to ng serve and ng build your application via PowerShell, the git bash, or WSL.

 ### I get an error when preparing shared packages.
 What to do?